-Your sim card may have a short expiry date, and not all networks display the date on the pack so you should top up or activate your sim as soon as possible, and certainly within 30 days of the date of purchase.
+Your sim card may have a short expiry date, and not all networks display the date on the pack so you should top up or activate your sim as soon as possible.
+We advise that your sim is activated within 30 days of the date of purchase.

 Activating your sim card